Today is release day for Snapshots, a collection of short solo piano improvisations.

 abendromen released february, 2016, riverwide records

-Interview by Michael Foster of Ambient Visions, discussing Tom’s music, his work in the studio with Will Ackerman, some personal history and impossible to pronounce album titles. http://ambientvisions.com/tomeaton.htm
+Interview by Michael Foster of Ambient Visions, discussing my music, working in the studio with Will Ackerman, some personal history and some impossible to pronounce album titles. http://ambientvisions.com/tomeaton.htm

-Interview by Robert Silverstein of MWE3.com wherein Tom attempts to shed some light on why it took him 25 years to release a followup album to his 1991 cassette.
-The short answer is “he was practicing.” http://www.mwe3.com/reviews/ThomasEaton2016/
+Interview by Robert Silverstein of MWE3.com wherein I attempt to shed some light on why it took 25 years to release a followup album to my 1991 cassette.
+The short answer is “practice takes time.” http://www.mwe3.com/reviews/ThomasEaton2016/

 From John Diliberto, host of the syndicated Echoes program: